twteamware/raspberrypi-ptp/README.md

 misses a patch to the ethernet driver and some required configuration non enabled by Raspbian by default.

-## Rebuild the kernel to enable PTP support
+## Build a new kernel with enabled PTP support

 In order to build the kernel with required patches and configuration options, kernel sources must be fetched and some required build tools must be installed.